heptarch/heptarch.github.io/projects.md

 All things considered, I see no reason why the recipe should not be *attempted* at a smaller scale and in less propitious circumstances.
-Maybe it is or has been, in places I am not familiar with, with indifferent results and the experiment abandoned.
-But I get the feeling that there is something more than capital outlay that turns people off this system.
+Maybe it is or has been, with indifferent results, and the experiment abandoned.
+But I get the feeling there is more to the resistance than ROI.